 Have you had this happen to you?
 If you are the assistant or hygienist, you bring the patient back, or if you are the Doctor, you walk in the room and the patient has this giant, like, 2 L water bottle.
 You ask them if you can set it on the counter for them and they look at you like you are insane and insist on holding on to it.
 They tell you their mouth is always dry and they need to drink water constantly (hopefully it’s water!
 I’ve had it be Crystal Light many times and cringed).
 They also need at least two bathroom breaks during the appointment.
 At my public health clinic, where it seemed like every other patient that walked through the door was diabetic, this was not an unusual happening.
 Medications, increased age, and conditions like diabetes or Sjögren, all can cause patients to experience dry mouth.

 Here at the Dental Advisor, we recently received Xerostomia Relief Spray (3M).
+According to the manufacturer it provides up to 4 hours of relief from dry mouth symptoms.
+The chemistry is lipid-based oxygenated glycerol triester (OGT) technology.
 This is a prescription spray that patients can only get from a dental professional.
-According to the manufacturer it provides up to 4 hours of relief from dry mouth symptoms.

 What were the Initial Insights of the Dental Advisor team?